Castra: Barracks

-Further from the Quaestorium were the tents of the Nationes ("natives"), who were auxiliaries of foreign troops, and the legionaries themselves in double rows of tents or barracks (Strigae).
+Further from the Quaestorium were the accommodations of the Nationes ("natives"), who were auxiliaries of foreign troops, and the legionaries in double rows of tents or barracks (Strigae).
 One Striga was as long as required and 18 m wide.
 In it were two Hemistrigia of facing tents centered in its 9 m strip.
 Arms could be stacked before the tents and baggage carts kept there as well.
 Space on the other side of the tent was for passage.
 In the northern places like Britain, where it got cold in the winter, they would make wood or stone barracks.
 The Romans would also put a fireplace in the barracks.
 They had about three bunk beds in it.
 They had a small room beside it where they put their armour; it was as big as the tents.
-They would also make these barracks if the fort they had was going to stay there for good.
+They would make these barracks if the fort they had was going to stay there for good.

-A tent was 3 by 3.5 metres (0.6 m for the aisle), ten men per tent.
-Ideally a company took 10 tents, arranged in a line of 10 companies, with the 10th near the Porta Decumana.
-Of the c.
-9.2 square metres of bunk space each man received 0.9, or about 0.6 by 1.5 m, which was only practical if they slept with heads to the aisle.
-The single tent with its men was called contubernium, also used for "squad".
-A squad during some periods was 8 men or fewer.

-The Centurion, or company commander, had a double-sized tent for his quarters, which served also as official company area.
-Other than there, the men had to find other places to be.
-To avoid mutiny, it became extremely important for the officers to keep them busy.

-A covered portico might protect the walkway along the tents.
-If barracks had been constructed, one company was housed in one barracks building, with the arms at one end and the common area at the other.
-The company area was used for cooking and recreation, such as gaming.
-The army provisioned the men and had their bread (panis militaris) baked in outdoor ovens, but the men were responsible for cooking and serving themselves.
-They could buy meals or supplementary foods at the canteen.
-The officers were allowed servants.
+Typically, the barracks were situated in the front and rear areas of the fortress.
+Each cohort comprised six barrack blocks, positioned in parallel alignment, frequently arranged in facing pairs.
+However, there is considerable variation in the precise numbers and types of buildings in a fortress, as well as variation in the design, size and proportions of barracks.
+The buildings were rectangular in plan, measuring 30-100 x 7-15m, and divided into contubernia (usually 10-13 in number).
+Each contubernium comprised a front and rear room (probably for storage and sleeping respectively).
+The majority of barracks were equipped with a covered walkway or verandah along the front elevation.
+Accommodation for Centurions was provided in individual houses, constructed in close proximity to or attached to their barrack block.
+For the elite first cohort, accommodation was typically located in the latera praeticii area, often in barracks that were slightly larger than those of the other cohorts.
+Their centurions (the legion's most senior centurions, each in charge of a double-century) enjoyed more substantial and larger residences.
+The tribunes' houses were even larger and typically followed the design of the civilian peristyle, featuring a series of rooms around a central courtyard.